Hybrid mattress reviews, ratings & comparisons

 Hybrid mattress comparisons

-Even though the term is relatively new, hybrid mattresses have been around for a long time.
 Mattress manufacturers have used various combinations of foam, latex and springs for decades and the term “hybrid” simply points to a hyper-focus on tweaking that “best mattress” recipe.
 If we add more foam or latex or springs and reduce something else, can we improve the sleep environment?
-If we add cutting edge technology like Outlast®, TempaGel™ or Isotemp™ foam, how will that improve the mattress even more?
+If we add cutting edge technology will that improve the mattress even more?

 Here’s what you need to know about the layers of a hybrid mattress:

-Foam layers improve overall comfort – Most hybrid mattresses now include foam in the top layers to provide consistent comfort across the entire surface of the mattress.
+Foam layers improve overall comfort – Most hybrid mattresses now include latex and/or memory foam in the top layers to provide consistent comfort across the entire surface of the mattress.

 Center coils are important – Sales people may refer to coil variations such as Bonnell (hourglass type), continuous wire and individually wrapped or pocketed springs but better hybrid mattresses have a thicker gauge coil in the center third.
-At Restonic, we call it the Marvelous Middle.
+The coil inside the mattress can help support your spine and prevent back pain.

-Cooling technology works – New technologies, such as Outlast®, TempaGel™ and Isotemp™ foam help regulate temperature in the micro-climate of the bed.
+Cooling technology works – New mattress technologies help regulate temperature in the micro-climate of the bed.
 Folks who tend to sleep hot, report a cooling effect while those who shiver and shake throughout the night are able to maintain adequate heat.

 Buying a new mattress might be one of the most confusing and frustrating tasks on the planet and, unlike buying a new car, there’s no shock and awe tour after the purchase.
 What’s more, it’s hard to compare one brand to another, one model to another.
 Our mattress buying guide articles can help you learn to be a better mattress tester: